JackChen890311/Papers/Papers/InstructPix2Pix.md

 ![[Pasted image 20240316171851.png]]
 # Methodology
 💡 Describe the methodology used in this paper
+Our method consists of two parts: generating an image editing dataset, and training a diffusion model on that dataset.

 # Experiments
 💡 List the experiments settings and results of this paper